-Part IV.
-Distributions From and Dispositions of Stock of a Section 1291 Fund
+Part V. Distributions From and Dispositions of Stock of a Section 1291 Fund

-See Section 1291 Fund on page 2 for the definition of section 1291 fund.
-See page 2 for a brief summary of the tax consequences for shareholders of a section 1291 fund.
+See Section 1291 Fund earlier for the definition of section 1291 fund, and also for a brief summary of the tax consequences for shareholders of a section 1291 fund.

-Complete a separate Part IV for each excess distribution.
-That is, if you receive a distribution from a section 1291 fund with respect to shares for which you have different holding periods, complete lines 10a through 10e separately for each block of shares that has the same holding period ("applicable stock").
-If you dispose of stock in a section 1291 fund for which you have different holding periods, complete line 10f for each block of shares that has the same holding period.
+Complete a separate Part V for each excess distribution.
+That is, if you receive a distribution from a section 1291 fund with respect to shares for which you have different holding periods, complete lines 15a through 15e separately for each block of shares that has the same holding period ("applicable stock").
+If you dispose of stock in a section 1291 fund for which you have different holding periods, complete line 15f for each block of shares that has the same holding period.

-Lines 10a and 10b
+Lines 15a and 15b